monsonjeremy/Surfline-Project/README.md

 ##### Create-react-app

-For this project, I used a previous project as boiler plate and for file structure, scripts, etc...
+For this project, I used a previous project as boiler plate for file structure, scripts, etc...
 The project used create-react-app as a base and had the webpack configuration and build scripts pre built.
 This was also a time saver in that I didn't have to go write my own configuration and worry about ironing out different bugs related to that.
 The ejected Create-react-app is also pretty extensible and it's nice starting from a base that is built by the facebook team.

 ##### Linting/Formatting